callsmusic/vcpb/README.md

 # Pyrogram bot to automate streaming music in voice chats

 ## Help
-If you face an error, want to discuss this project or get support for it, join [@su_Chats](https://t.me/su_Chats) on Telegram.
+If you face an error, want to discuss this project or get support for it, join [the discussion group](https://t.me/VoiceChatPyroBot) on Telegram.

 ## Requirements
 * A computer (Debian-based Linux VPS recommmended).